giyorah/defect-detection-in-sem-images/README.md

 # Defects Detection in SEM Images
 Given two SEM (Scanning Electron Microscope) images, a query (“inspected”) image and a train (“reference”) image, the goal is to detect defect patterns such as bridge, break and line collapses as well as blotches.
-Note that only classical computer vision techniques are used here.

 ## Assumptions
 ### Query and Train images are not aligned